webmozarts/console-parallelization/README.md

 How it works
 ------------

-When you launch a command with multiprocessing enabled (`--processes 2`), a master process fetches *items* and distributes them across the given number of child processes.
+When you launch a command with multiprocessing enabled, a main process fetches *items* and distributes them across the given number of child processes over the STDIN.
 Child processes are killed after a fixed number of items (a *segment*) in order to prevent them from slowing down over time.

 Optionally, the work of child processes can be split down into further chunks (*batches*).
 You can perform certain work before and after each of these batches (for example flushing changes to the database) in order to optimize the performance of your command.

 Installation
 ------------